kermanx/kermanx.github.io/notes/slidev-tips.md

 ## 6. Need Some Inspiration?

-Check out https://antfu.me/talks to see masterpieces from the create of Slidev!
+Check out https://antfu.me/talks to see masterpieces from the creator of Slidev!
 The source code is also available on [GitHub](https://github.com/antfu/talks).